wrinkled brown paper bags,

 Hands on rounded hips,

-a limp making her sway
+a limp making her swayin a graceful circle,

 she danced when the mood struck,